Russia threatens 'restrictions' in letters to U.S.-backed media

 RT head Margarita Simonyan said last week that staff in the United States "fear for their security" because of the negative publicity.
 It's become hard to hire for the network while other staff members are leaving en-masse, said Simonyan, who was cited by Russian state-run news wire TASS.

-Last week, Russian Foreign Ministry spokesperson Maria Zakharova doubled down on the threat, saying that "everything that Russian journalists and the RT station are subject to on U.S. soil, after we qualified it as restriction of their activities, we can apply similar measures to American journalists, American media here, on Russian territory."
+Last week, Russian Foreign Ministry spokesperson Maria Zakharova doubled dpown on the threat, saying that "everything that Russian journalists and the RT station are subject to on U.S. soil, after we qualified it as restriction of their activities, we can apply similar measures to American journalists, American media here, on Russian territory."

 Kremlin spokesman Dmitry Peskov last week cited the "continued violation of the rights of our media to work unimpeded" as a reason why they "cannot rule out that actions will be taken in accordance with the principle of reciprocity."